 Ever since we got back from our 2 months in Thailand my partner has shown signs of a developing wheat allergy, so we’ve tried to put the brakes on his wheat intake as much as possible.
 Originally, I was planning on making him an apple pie for his birthday, but I didn’t have the energy to try something that new and risk failure (I’ve learned the hard way that special occasions are not the time to be daring in the kitchen).

-So, instead I made apple crisp, which is essentially apple pie with a sugar topping.
+So, instead I made apple crisp, which is essentially just pie with a sugar topping instead of a crust.
 The best part about a crisp as opposed to a pie is that you can pretty much do whatever you want– adjust the recipe below to suit your tastes.

 For gluten-free purposes I replaced the traditional oats with chopped walnuts, just to be safe, and served it with a scoop of French Vanilla ice cream.
 Is there any other way to eat apple crisp?